chartingshow/crypto-firewall/src/blacklists/spam-calls/list.md

 ## Block Spam Calls

+The official Government website offers guidelines on how to identify potential scams.
+It urged people to look out for the following signs when receiving unsolicited contact:

+- The message rushes you to act immediately.
+- It is threatening in tone.
+- It is unexpected or unsolicited.
+- It asks for personal information, such as bank details.
+- It asks you to transfer money.
+- It offers a refund, tax rebate, or grant unexpectedly.

-A collection of mobile apps to stop spam calls.
+Below is a collection of mobile apps to stop spam calls.

 <table>
 <thead>